Clearlingo Editing and Proofreading

 Emphasis or highlighting

-• when referring to a specific word.
+• To refer to a specific word.
 Quotation marks can be used here instead – just remember to pick one style and be consistent.

 When is it spelled Alleluia, and when should it be Hallelujah?